 (ii) has established a data sharing arrangement with the Illinois Health Information Exchange; or

-(iii) as of the effective date of this amendatory Act of the 98th General Assembly, was designated by the Illinois Health Information Exchange Authority Board as a member of, or was represented on, the Authority Board's Regional Health Information Exchange Workgroup; provided that such designation shall not require the establishment of a data sharing arrangement or other participation with the Illinois Health Information Exchange or the payment of any fee.
+(iii) as of the effective date of this amendatory Act of the 98th General Assembly, was designated by the Illinois Health Information Exchange Office Board as a member of, or was represented on, the Office Board's Regional Health Information Exchange Workgroup; provided that such designation shall not require the establishment of a data sharing arrangement or other participation with the Illinois Health Information Exchange or the payment of any fee.

 "HIE purposes" means those uses and disclosures (as those terms are defined under HIPAA, as specified in 45 CFR 160.103) for activities of an HIE: (i) set forth in the Illinois Health Information Exchange and Technology Act or any subsequent amendments thereto and any administrative rules promulgated thereunder; or (ii) which are permitted under federal law.

 "HIPAA" means the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191, and any subsequent amendments thereto and any regulations promulgated thereunder, including the Security Rule, as specified in 45 CFR 164.302-18, and the Privacy Rule, as specified in 45 CFR 164.500-34.

 "Integrated health system" means an organization with a system of care which incorporates physical and behavioral healthcare and includes care delivered in an inpatient and outpatient setting.

 "Interdisciplinary team" means a group of persons representing different clinical disciplines, such as medicine, nursing, social work, and psychology, providing and coordinating the care and treatment for a recipient of mental health or developmental disability services.
 The group may be composed of individuals employed by one provider or multiple providers.

 "Mental health or developmental disabilities services" or "services"